 - 1. Park the machine on a level surface. - 2.
 Lower the bucket to the ground. - 3.
-Run the engine at low idle speed without load for 5 minutes. - 4.
-Turn the key switch to OFF to stop engine. - Relieve the pressure in the hydraulic system by moving the control levers several times. - 6.
-Remove the key from the key switch. - 7.
-Attach a "Do Not Operate" tag on the control lever. - 8.
-Turn the control lever lock switch to the lock () position. - 9.
-Lock bar connects the front and rear frames. - 10.
+Turn the auto-idle switch off. - 4.
+Run the engine at slow idle speed without load for 5 minutes. - 5.
+Turn the key switch to OFF to stop engine. - 6.
+Relieve the pressure in the hydraulic system by moving the control levers several times. - 7.
+Remove the key from the switch. - 8.
+Attach a "Do Not Operate" tag on the control lever. - 9.
+Lower the lock lever to the LOCK position. - 10.
+Lock bar connects the front and rear frames. - 11.
 Allow the engine to cool. - If a maintenance procedure must be performed with the engine running, do not leave machine unattended. - Never work under a machine raised by the lift arm. - Inspect certain parts periodically and repair or replace as necessary.
-Refer to the section discussing that part in the "MAINTENANCE" chapter of this manual. - Keep all parts in good condition and properly installed. - Fix damage immediately.
+Refer to the section discussing that part in the "MAINTENANCE" chapter of operator's manual. - Keep all parts in good condition and properly installed. - Fix damage immediately.
 Replace worn or broken parts.
 Remove any buildup of grease, oil, or debris. - When cleaning parts, always use nonflammable detergent oil.
 Never use highly flammable oil such as fuel oil and gasoline to clean parts or surfaces. - Disconnect battery ground cable (-) before making adjustments to electrical systems or before performing welding on the machine.